numenta/htm.java/README.md

 An Eclipse IDE .project and .classpath file are provided so that the cloned project can be easily set up inside of Eclipse.
 For the time being, the Eclipse IDE is the only "pre-made" project configuration.

-In addition, there are "launch configurations" for all of the tests and any runnable entities off of the "copic-j" main directory.
+In addition, there are "launch configurations" for all of the tests and any runnable entities off of the "htm.java" main directory.
 These may be run directly in Eclipse by right-clicking them and choosing "run".